cjwit/arabmusic/README.md

 Next Up
 * EventForm and AddCollection currently redirect, it would be better if they just forced render (probably a state/props issue)
-* Cancel buttons for edits render new state (they don't wait for new props).
-Could pull form info from state and displayed info from props...
 * Put the add event/collection button somewhere better
 * CFP/Notices section on resources page
 * Change Arabic to Arab throughout